LaverdeS/End_to_End_Code_Generation/README.md

 This comparison is done with a sparse-cross-entropy function directly from TensorFlow.

-data used to train artificial intelligence (AI) with the goal of finding and optimizing the best model to solve a given problem.

 ## Results
 ### Parameters
   - Number of words: 5000